-[Corporate Governance] - The Company has established the "Chugai Pharmaceutical Co., Ltd. Basic Corporate Governance Policy" and has ensured the appropriateness of its corporate governance in order to carry out its social responsibility to patients, consumers, and all other stakeholders, such as medical practitioners, business partners, the public, employees, and shareholders, and achieve sustainable growth and increased corporate value.

-- The Company has established the new "Chugai Group Operation Policy" and "Chugai Group Administration Guidelines (Global)" to strengthen group governance and reinforce the autonomous management of the affiliated companies.
-In conjunction with this, the "Administration Rules for the Affiliated Companies" have been abolished. - As for the affiliated companies in and outside of Japan, in accordance with the "Chugai Group Operation Policy" and the "Chugai Group Administration Guidelines (Global)," which were established in July, quarterly reporting meetings were held to regularly monitor business operations and appropriately manage the affiliated companies.
-We also periodically ascertain the state of risk management and compliance efforts of these affiliated companies. - In compliance with the Corporate Governance Code, which was revised in June, partial amendments were made to the "Chugai Pharmaceutical Co., Ltd. Basic Corporate Governance Policy" in November. - The internal audit was conducted according to an annual audit plan approved by the Executive Committee and we have provided a relevant report to it and the Audit & Supervisory Board.
-This audit did not point out any material inadequacy on the part of the Company.
+- The Company has established the "Chugai Pharmaceutical Co., Ltd. Basic Corporate Governance Policy" and has ensured the appropriateness of its corporate governance in order to carry out its social responsibility to patients, consumers, and all other stakeholders, such as medical practitioners, business partners, the public, employees, and shareholders, and achieve sustainable growth and increased corporate value. - Upon the establishment of the "Chugai Group Operation Policy" and the "Chugai Group Administration Guidelines (Global)," the Company confirms related rules of each affiliated company and continues to revise them as necessary. - As for the affiliated companies in and outside of Japan, in accordance with the "Chugai Group Operation Policy" and the "Chugai Group Administration Guidelines (Global)," quarterly reporting meetings were held to regularly monitor business operations and appropriately manage the affiliated companies.
+We also periodically ascertain the state of risk management and compliance efforts of these affiliated companies.